Best POS Software for Kiosks, Popup-stands, Carts, or Booths

 Though these businesses may be small, that doesn’t mean they should skimp out on a solid POS system.
 Whether you sell sunglasses, newspapers, fried pickles on a stick, or organic DIY spa kits, you’ve got to make sure your point of sale needs are covered.
 To this end, we will explore and compare five POS systems: Ring It Up, SalesVu, ShopKeep, Vend, and Shopify.
 Each POS system has been designed with a specific business type in mind, meaning that one isn’t necessarily better or worse than the others.
 The specific necessities of your stand will dictate which system is right for your business.

-Ring It Up is a great point of sale system and works well with mall kiosks and portable stands.
+Ring It Up (see our review) is a great point of sale system and works well with mall kiosks and portable stands.
 Self-proclaimed the “POS software for entrepreneurs on the go,” this cloud-based system is downloaded on the Apple App Store.
 It offers a free and fully-functional demo that allows up to 10 test transactions.
 After the test period has ended, Ring It Up offers three pricing tiers that each include unlimited sales transactions.
 Once you select the level you want, you will be charged with a one time fee.
 The Basic Upgrade is $19.99, the Advanced Upgrade at $24.99 adds the ability to back up your data to Dropbox, and the Pro Upgrade is $29.99; it includes multi-business support, signature capture, and barcode scanning.
 Upgrades include features such as reporting, inventory tracking, HTML receipts and invoices for customers, universal app support, expenses and purchase order entry, and much more.

 Being both robust and easy to use, Ring It Up has a lot going for it.
 This software has garnered rave customer service reviews and is lauded for the its ability to give the little guy a fighting chance.
 Ring It Up was designed to operate on a single work station (an iPad) and is ideal for kiosks already fighting with limited counter space.
 It is easily customizable, and allows you to import your inventory from a CSV file.
 One downside to the inventory feature is its lack of product modifiers (i.e. large, medium, small), but this isn’t really a problem for simple inventory setups.
 Ring It Up does offer good reporting capabilities that you can either print out or email to yourself, and if you purchase the Advanced or Pro Upgrades you can back up your data to Dropbox.
 This means if your register is destroyed in a tragic Dippin Dots explosion or a Supersonic Hair Straightener 3000 meltdown the place you will be covered.
 Well, your data will be anyway.